-Meetings take place every other month beginning in February on the second Thursday of each month at 4:00 pm at City Hall in the Council Chambers.
+Meetings take place monthly beginning in January typically on the second Thursday of each month at 4:30 pm at City Hall in the Council Chambers.
 There is time allocated for the public to speak at the beginning of each meeting.

 The West Des Moines City Council passed the Human Rights Ordinance on December 14, 1998.
 The Human Rights Commission is an appointed body created to foster use of its programs and procedures to proclaim a public policy of non-discrimination by: